*What would you do in an emergency at Firefly? Who can you ask about First

 in the fastest manner possible.

-Local Hospital directions and information can be found on the back of your
+Local Hospital directions and info can be found on the back of your parking

 If you have any questions or need any assistance during the event, reach

 out to the Firefly Rangers.
 Rangers are a group of volunteers that focus

 on the safety of the participants of Firefly and encourage self reliance,